nickpharrison/htmlfy/README.md

 ```

 ### Trimify
 Trim leading and trailing whitespace for whatever HTML element(s) you'd like.
+This is a standalone function, which is not run with `prettify` by default.

 ```js
 import { trimify } from 'htmlfy'